 What does Kabbalah teach about Angels?

 Angels play a prominent role in biblical theology.
 Therefore, there is angelic doctrine in Kabbalistic teachings as well.
-According to Kabbalah writings, angels were created before the earth was made, at the point when God said, "Let there be light."
+According to Kabbalah writings, angels were created before the earth was made and at the point when God said, "Let there be light."
 Angels were used in the creation of man and are envious of man's free will.
 There are good and bad angels in a vast network in the spiritual realm.
 Fallen angels are seen more as negative messengers rather than evil beings.
 Angels are the intermediaries between the upper worlds and earth and oversee everything that occurs on earth.

 Some of the main angels mentioned in the Zohar are Michael, Gabriel, Uriel, and Raphael.1